RULES AND CONSTITUTION OF THE LONDON HOCKEY LEAGUE

 6 Matches in all competitions will be on fixed dates scheduled by the Administrator.
 Teams in all Divisions will play each other twice, home and away.
 This may be varied for Divisions of less than 10 teams at the League Management’s discretion.

-6.1 All matches must be played as scheduled by the Administrator and on the date specified in the League Handbook or as subsequently amended on the London League Website/Fixtures Live.
+6.1 All matches must be played as scheduled by the Administrator and on the dates published on the League Website.

 6.2 The only exception to this Rule is where a game cannot be played due to adverse weather conditions prevailing or a postponement authorised in advance by the League Management.
 In the latter case any mutual agreements for postponements must be made at least two weeks before the scheduled date.